 - Throw away any materials that have been soaked in heating oil.
 This could include rugs, carpet, wallpaper, books, and magazines and clothing or blankets.

 - Spread an absorbent material, like kitty litter or sawdust, over the spill area.
 Place the absorbed oil into heavy-duty plastic bags for disposal.
 Use soap and hot water to clean the floor, walls, appliances, and other hard surfaces.

 - Spread a health layer of floor dry onto the fuel oil spilled area and leave it soak up the fuel oil until the color of the floor dry has totally changed.

-- A few bowls of vinegar left out and/or several opened bags of charcoal will usually absorb most smells.
+- A few bowls of vinegar left out or several opened bags of charcoal will usually absorb most smells.

 - Do not attempt to clean large spills on your own!
 Contact your local fire department to determine if there is an explosion hazard.
 They may also be able to provide fans to ventilate the area.

-- Seek professional help as there may be health and/or environmental issues.
+- Seek professional help as there may be health or environmental issues.

-If fuel oil spills are promptly and completely cleaned, residual odors should go away after several days.
-Call a professional cleaning service if you need help with the clean up, or if the fuel oil odors remain.
+If fuel oil spills are promptly and spotless, residual odors should go away after several days.
+Call a professional cleaning service if you need help with the cleanup, or if the fuel oil odors remain.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.